Architecture of Planetary Boundaries

 Ecology, Economics and Politics

-This second-semester course is coordinated by Antoine Perron, architect and PhD in architecture.
-Taking the form of a weekly seminar, it explores the complex dynamics between economics and politics that shape societal responses to contemporary environmental issues.
-By examining the interactions between actors, institutions and ideological frameworks, the course aims to shed light on the socio-political and economic conditions that underpin collective and individual choices in the face of current and future ecological upheavals.
-The sessions, structured in the form of masterclasses, bring together researchers from a variety of disciplines including political science, ecological economics, political ecology, anthropology and environmental history.
-This diversity of approaches makes it possible to cross-fertilise perspectives and fuel debates.
-Encouraging critical and collaborative reflection, this course aims to provide students with the analytical tools they need to grasp the economic and political dimensions of environmental issues and their consequences for architectural practice.
+This second‑semester course takes the form of a weekly seminar exploring the complex dynamics through which economics and politics shape societal responses to contemporary environmental issues.
+By examining interactions between actors, institutions and ideological frameworks, the course sheds light on the socio‑political and economic conditions underpinning collective and individual choices in the face of ongoing and future ecological upheavals.
+Structured as a series of masterclasses, the seminar brings together researchers from political science, ecological economics, political ecology, anthropology and environmental history, fostering cross‑disciplinary perspectives and critical debate.

 The long-standing partnership with ENPC enables students to take two complementary courses: